repobee/repobee/docs/issues.rst

 **first line of the file is the title**.
 Here is ``issue.md``:

 .. code-block:: none
+   :caption: issue.md

    An important announcement

    ### Dear students
    I have this important announcement to make.

    Regards,
    _The Announcer_

 Awesome, that's an excellent issue.
 Let's open it in the ``master-repo-2`` repo for our dear students ``spam``, ``eggs`` and ``ham``, who are listed in the